ycas/ycas.github.io/ycas/content/post/YLCPShows.md

 * Why do stars have different colors?<br>
 * What are the names of the brightest stars?<br>
 * Why does Jupiter have different colored clouds?<br>

-### One World, One Sky: Big Bird's Adventure!
-In *One World, One Sky: Big Bird's Adventure!*, Elmo and Big Bird live in the United States and Hu Hu Zhu lives far away in China, but they discovered that they still see the same stars at night!
-The word for star in Chinese is "xing xing" (pronounced "sing sing").
-How many "xing xing" do you see in this sky?
-When Elmo and Hu Hu Zhu "travel" to the moon, they discover some basic but surprising scientific facts.
-For example, they can't fly a kite there because there is no wind.
-The fuzzy friends then excitedly realize that children like to fly kites in both China and the United States!

-### Defying Gravity: It Is Rocket Science
-Meet Apollo Aurora, host of the Planetarium Channel's universally loved gravity news source, Defying Gravity, It Is Rocket Science!
-With special robot correspondents Apple 1-6-8-6 and EGR-1, Apollo and her team will explore rocket power, gravity on other planets, monstrous black holes and even what keeps us grounded on Earth!
-Tune into this brand new planetarium show and uncover the mysteries of gravity.

 ### A Part Of The Sky Called Orion
 A fantastic sky lore program covering the Greek, Egyptian, and Inupiaq cultures.
 We learn how each of these rich cultures viewed the same stars, but had different stories and images.
 Told in first-person in the context of the teller's life, we experience their ancient star lore and imagery.
 This show is best for 2nd grade and above, but even younger ones will enjoy the storytelling imagery and theme.
 This is storytelling at its best.
 A wonderful blend of imagery, music, and word; it's a treat for all.